The Xometry app works best with JavaScript enabled!

 Precipitation-hardening stainless steel is achieved by the formation of small particles, precipitated within the material, that increase its strength and hardness by inducing lattice stress.
 This can commonly deliver 3–4 times the strength of basic austenitic stainless steel.

-What Are the Different Grades of Stainless Steel?
+Different Grades of Stainless Steel

 The different grades of stainless steel are listed in Tables 1-4 below: